Skip to main content

 An associate degree in digital photography offers an introduction to the technical skills of digital camera operation, lighting and post-production editing, and can prepare you for entry-level work as a professional photographer.

-If you're interested in advancing your photography career, an associate degree can lay a strong foundation for a four-year degree that can advance your professional development skills like branding and social media.
+If you're interested in advancing your photography career, an associate degree can lay a strong foundation for a four-year degree that can hone your professional development skills like branding and social media.

 Some of the careers that are possible with a digital photography associate degree include: